PacificBiosciences/pb-metagenomics-tools/docs/Tutorial-Taxonomic-Functional-Profiling-Nucleotide.md

 - `--snakefile Snakefile-taxnuc` tells snakemake to run this particular snakefile.
 - `--configfile configs/Sample-Config.yaml` tells snakemake to include the samples listed in the sample configuration file.

-The dry run command should result in the jobs being displayed on screen.
+The dry run command should result in a sequence of jobs being displayed on screen.

 ### Create workflow figure
 If there are no errors, you may wish to generate a figure of the directed acyclic graph (the workflow steps).
 You can do this using the following command: